 The SHG components are consistent with the low-field microscopic calculation in Sec.~\ref{Sec:SHG}, in particular, with Eqs.~\eqref{Eq:SHGsmallB} and~\eqref{Eq:sigmaxzxsmallB} at $\hbar\omega \ll |\mu|$.
-The non-zero components of the dc conductivity proportional to $\tau$, on the other hand, seem at first to contradict our Kubo-formula results.
-Indeed, these components imply non-zero injection currents in the $x-$ and $y-$directions, while the calculation in Sec.~\ref{Sec:ShiftCurrent} indicates non-zero current in the $z-$direction only.
-The resolution of this seeming contradiction is hidden in the different order of non-commuting limits used in the two approaches.
+The nonzero components of the dc conductivity proportional to $\tau$, on the other hand, seem at first to contradict our Kubo formula results.
+Indeed, these components imply nonzero injection currents in the $x-$ and $y-$directions, while the calculation in Sec.~\ref{Sec:ShiftCurrent} indicates nonzero current in the $z-$direction only.
+The resolution of this seeming contradiction is hidden in the different order of noncommuting limits used in the two approaches.
 The microscopic calculation of Sec.~\ref{Sec:ShiftCurrent} implies taking the limit $\Omega \to 0$ first (equivalently, $\tau \to \infty$), before setting $\omega_B \to 0$.
-On the contrary, the semiclassical calculation of the present section assumes taking $\omega_B \to 0$ first, which leads to Eqs.~\eqref{Eq:semidc}-\eqref{Eq:semishg}, and only after that the additional condition $\tau \to \infty$ results in Eq.~\eqref{Eq:semiclean}.
+On the contrary, the semiclassical calculation of the present section assumes taking $\omega_B \to 0$ first, which leads to Eqs.~\eqref{Eq:semidc}--\eqref{Eq:semishg}, and only after that, the additional condition $\tau \to \infty$ results in Eq.~\eqref{Eq:semiclean}.
 While the order of limits is not important for the SHG components, it is crucial for calculating injection current, indicating that the latter depends sensitively on the parameter $\omega_B \tau$.
 This can be seen directly from the solution of the kinetic equation presented in detail in Appendix~\ref{App:semiclassics}.
-Similar seeming inconsistency originating from non-commuting limits was noticed when reproducing the fully isotropic $B=0$ result, see discussion in Sec.~\ref{Sec:ShiftCurrent} and Appendix~\ref{App:B=0}.
+Similar seeming inconsistency originating from noncommuting limits was noticed when reproducing the fully isotropic $B=0$ result, see discussion in Sec.~\ref{Sec:ShiftCurrent} and Appendix~\ref{App:B=0}.